splashdot/splashdot.github.io/emotet/index.md

 ## Samples

 I have downloaded some documents from [Malware Bazaar](https://bazaar.abuse.ch/browse/) with tag Emotet, all of which were uploaded on the 17th.
-All of them presented the same behaviour, so I'll chose a random one to show the code of.
+All of them presented the same behaviour, so I'll choose a random one to show the code of.

 MD5: 10127152f4dc273b931eb4c65c7e9814 <br>
 VT Score: 20/62 <br>